- Individual Tax

 Your Obligations as a US person

-The US is one of the few countries in the world that taxes on citizenship rather than residency.
-Under the US tax system, US Persons are required to file annual US income tax returns, reporting worldwide income from any source, no matter where they live in the world.
-A move overseas exposes you to additional US tax compliance and planning issues.
+The US is one of the few countries in the world that taxes on the basis of citizenship rather than residency.
+Under the US tax system, US Persons are required to file annual US income tax or informational returns, reporting worldwide income from any source, no matter where they live in the world.
+A move overseas exposes individuals to additional US tax compliance and planning issues.
 Non-US Persons must also comply with the US tax rules if they have investments or income/gains from the United States.

 - Born in the United States